-In March, 2014, I was laidoff from my day job as a field service technician for an IT company.
-I volunteered for the layoff, because I had saved almost two years pay over the past several years, and wanted to do music full-time for awhile.
-I knew I would have to take another day job when the money ran out, but I was going to take advantage of this for as long as I could.
-I was now a fulltime musician.
+I knew that, unless I got a lucky break, the savings would run out eventually, and I would have to take another day job.
+But I was going to take advantage of this for as long as I could.
 It felt great; it felt natural, waking up in the morning and going to work, not for The Man, but for my music.

 Colorado Gigs and a Vacation to the Northwest

 Around this time, my acoustic trio, Scupanon, was making progress, playing more gigs in more venues.
 Dorian had completed its demo recording in February and was finally ready to gig.
 In early July, I took a 3-week vacation to the Pacific Northwest.
 Having never been in that part of the country, I took my time and drove through Wyoming and Idaho.

 I wanted to check out the music scene in Portland and Seattle.
 Not having a day job, I was considering touring as a solo singer-songwriter, so I brought an acoustic guitar with the goal of playing a couple of open mics and testing the waters.
 In Portland, I played an open mic at the Artichoke Cafe, a folk music venue.
 I was then invited to play a set at a show later that week.
 I was also invited to play a short set at a singer-songwriter showcase at the White Eagle in Portland.